 6 Week Old Baby Sleep Resources and Personalized Help

 For do-it-yourself sleep coaching help, check out our VIP Members Area, packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
 It actually costs less to join than buying products separately!
-And this is one baby sleep resource that will grow with your child – our member resources are designed to help you during the newborn stage, as well as the baby and toddler stages!
-As a VIP member, you’ll also enjoy a weekly chat with an expert sleep consultant, as well as access to ALL our newborn resources.
-And the best part – members receive 20% off all sleep consultation services!
+And this is one baby sleep resource that will grow with your child.
+Our member resources are designed to help you during the newborn stage, as well as the baby and toddler stages!

 Interested in personalized, one-on-one help for your newborn?
 Why not consider one of our personalized sleep consulting packages?
-Our consultations allow you to work directly with one of our expert sleep consultants, and to get a Personalized Sleep Plan™ that will work for your family.
+Our consultations allow you to work directly with us, and to get a Personalized Sleep Plan™ just for you!